jantimon/html-webpack-plugin/docs/template-option.md

 ## 1) Don't set any loader

 By default (if you don't specify any loader in any way) a [fallback ejs loader](https://github.com/jantimon/html-webpack-plugin/blob/master/lib/loader.js) kicks in.
-Please note that this loader does not support the full ejs syntax as it is based of [lodash template](https://lodash.com/docs/#template).
+Please note that this loader does not support the full ejs syntax as it is based on [lodash template](https://lodash.com/docs/#template).

 ```js
 {